cyberbotics/webots/docs/guide/running-extern-robot-controllers.md

 ## Environment Variables

-In order to be able to run an extern Webots controller, a number of environment variables should be set et extended.
+In order to be able to run an extern Webots controller, a number of environment variables should be set or extended.
 Please refer to the documentation of your operating system to set environment variables.

 | Operating System | Controller Language  | Environment Variable   | Typical Value                                    |